 However, if you’re creative (and very patient), you can create your own floral arrangements.
 To succeed, we have a few pieces of advice.

-Take a workshop.
-This is the most crucial piece of advice that we can give you.
+- Take a workshop – This is the most crucial piece of advice that we can give you.
 Before you start arranging, take a workshop or two.
 Make a day of it with your wedding party and learn different techniques that you can use for your special day.
 They’re informative but—most importantly—fun!
-It may also be smart to watch a Youtube video or two.
+It may also be smart to watch a Youtube video or TikTok or two (or ten)

 Your backdrop serves as a focal point and frames the most important part of the day—the ceremony.
 It also happens to be a great canvas to flex those creative muscles.
 Some of our favorites wedding backdrops include: